 We will work through a couple of example problems thoroughly each class.
 Most of these will be examples from the textbook reading.
 Usually, I will have one student go to the board and work through one of these examples for each class.
-Sometimes I may give students a heads up that their turn will be the next class, but sometimes you won't know ahead of time.
-So you should always be prepared to work the examples in that day's reading material.
+At the end of each class, I will choose the student to present a worked example for the next class, so you will have a heads-up and time to be prepared for your turn to present examples.